JuliaGraphics/Luxor.jl/docs/src/turtle.md

 ```
 # Turtle graphics

 Some simple "turtle graphics" functions are included.
-Functions to control the turtle begin with a capital letter: Forward, Turn, Circle, Orientation, Rectangle, Pendown, Penup, Pencolor, Penwidth, and Reposition, and so on, and angles are specified in degrees.
+Functions to control the turtle begin with a capital letter: Forward, Turn, Circle, Orientation, Towards, Rectangle, Pendown, Penup, Pencolor, Penwidth, and Reposition, and so on, and angles are specified in degrees.

 ```@example
 using Luxor, Colors